 An unlimited breakfast buffet at a nearby restaurant

 After we were finished at the balloon site, one of the staff members handed each group a breakfast coupon.
-We boarded a big white van and drove just a few minutes to a restaurant called Gran Teocalli.
+We boarded (yet another) big white van and drove just a few minutes to a restaurant called Gran Teocalli.
 It seemed that many other balloon companies offered this perk as well, because there were lots of other people there who were doing the same thing as us.

 Entrance tickets into Teotihuacan’s archaeological zone and time to explore

 Next, we loaded up the bus again to head back to Teotihuacan.
 Interestingly, I noticed our van wasn’t taking us to the very beginning of Avenida de los Muertos (Avenue of the Dead) where the bus had dropped me off during my first visit to Teotihuacan.
+I remembered that long, two-mile walk, so I was intrigued about where we were going to end up.

 Instead, it transported us to a spot somewhat between both the Piramide del Sol y Piramide de la Luna.
 (Pyramid of the Sun and Pyramid of the Moon.)
 We got out of the van, and our driver told us we would have about an hour and a half to explore the archaeological zone.